preciofishbone/OmniaDocsG2/pages/page-types/page-type-settings/index.rst

 (More info about how this works will be added soon).

 Another way to do this is to use the settings for archiving in the Publishing App Settings.
-See the heading "Archive" on this page: (link to be added)
+See the heading "Archive" on this page: :doc:`Publishing App Settings </pages/page-settings/index>`